vitroid/GenIce/temp_README.md

 % genice2 1h -f 'mdanalysis[1h.xtc]'
 ```

+All the supported file types are listed in the [MDAnalysis web page](https://docs.mdanalysis.org/stable/documentation_pages/coordinates/init.html#supported-coordinate-formats).

 You can prepare your file formats.
 Create a folder named `formats` in the current working directory and put the plugins in it.

 Internally, there are seven stages to generate an ice structure.